-H-GAC will utilize the targets and performance measures identified in this CMP to gauge progress and success with respect to congestion mitigation.
-Strategy success will be linked to the achievement of regionwide annual and biennial targets and improvement of segment level congestion in the worst areas of the region on an annual basis.
-Success will also be monitored utilizing the CMP analyses performed for non-exempt, added-capacity projects, evaluating the implementation of the congestion management strategies identified and their effectiveness.
-The most successful strategies across projects will be identified that help the region meet project, segment, and regionwide objectives and metrics.
+H-GAC will utilize the targets and performance measures identified in this CMP to gauge progress and success with respect to congestion management.
+Strategy success will be linked to the achievement of regionwide annual and biennial targets and improvement in segment level congestion in the most problematic areas of the region (discussed in Section 5) on an annual basis.
+Success will also be monitored using the CMP analyses performed for non-exempt, added-capacity projects, evaluating the implementation of the congestion management strategies identified and their effectiveness.
+The most successful strategies across projects that help the region meet local and regionwide objectives and metrics will be identified.

-There is work under way to update the Regional Transportation Plan, Bikeways Layer, the High Capacity Transit Plan, and other efforts.
-It is recommended that a task force convene after this update to review the results of these efforts and incorporate them into an update of the congestion management process for 2022.
+There is work under way to update the Regional Transportation Plan, Regional Bikeways Map, and the High-Capacity Transit Plan, among others.
+It is recommended that a taskforce convene after this update to review the results of these efforts and incorporate them into an update of the congestion management process for 2022.
 As part of this update, it is recommended that vehicle miles traveled (VMT) be considered for inclusion as a performance measure.
 Newly defined measures for safety and air quality should also be considered.

 New tools have also been developed for measuring and managing congestion.
-This update should consider incorporating the new tools available through the Texas Transportation Institute (ex: the COMPAT tool), the Federal Highway Administration (ex: the TOPS-BC tool), or other tools that may become available.
+This update should consider incorporating the new tools as feasible.